 Examination distinguishes impingement from tearing, and both from adhesive capsulitis and cervical radiculopathy, which mimic them.
 Ultrasound and MRI clarify tendon integrity where the distinction changes management.

-- Subacromial and glenohumeral joint injections delivering corticosteroid under ultrasound guidance, which both reduces inflammation and helps confirm the pain source
+| Ultrasound-guided injections | Subacromial or glenohumeral corticosteroid, which both reduces inflammation and helps confirm the pain source |

-- Platelet-rich plasma (PRP) for selected tendinopathy without full-thickness tear
+| Platelet-rich plasma (PRP) | For selected tendinopathy without a full-thickness tear |

-- Chiropractic and soft-tissue therapy through our in-house team
+| Chiropractic and soft-tissue therapy | Delivered by our in-house team alongside the therapy program |